 - Intuitive control greatly minimizes requirements for training and reduces user error

 - Quick-release interface allows easy installation of tools and sensors

 - Supports operations in harsh environmental conditions

-Specially engineered humanoid robots focus on increasing the productivity and cost efficiency in the space exploration, aerospace, subsea, military, disaster response, and automotive industries.
+Our specially-engineered robotic technology focuses on increasing the productivity, safety, and cost efficiency in the space exploration, aerospace, subsea, military, disaster response, and automotive industries.

 Reducing Risk and Increasing Productivity

 Many systems operating in harsh environments, from satellites in space to offshore oil and gas platforms, were designed to be serviced by human technicians.
 Anthropomorphic robots mimic human physiology and use tools to perform safe and complex operations in harsh—and sometimes dangerous—environments.